Pathaam Valavu: Plot

-One the way back to the police station, Solomon narrates his story.
+On the way back to the police station, Solomon narrates his story.
 He was an orphan and a well loved man in his village.
-He falls in love with a Hindu girl Seetha and they both elopes and get married.
-They now have a baby girl Lachumol.
-One day during the local church festival, Lachumol goes missing.
-The next day, Lachumol's corpse is found and the postmortem report tells that she was raped before death.
-Police finds the culprits, two youngsters who are drug addicts as well and they did it under influence.
+He had fallen in love with a Hindu girl Seetha, and they both had eloped and gotten married.
+They had a daughter named Lachumol.
+One day during the local church festival, Lachu goes missing.
+The next day, Lachu's corpse is found, and the postmortem report tells that she was raped before death.
+The villagers assume that Head Constable Varadhan, who had wanted to marry Seetha was the culprit.
+SI Antony asks Varadhan to take time off as only he had a problem with Solomon and everyone is under the impression that he killed Lachu and for that reason villagers might attack him.
+With a heavy change of heart, Varadhan decided to investigate the case unofficially by himself.
+He finds out that the culprits are two drug addict youngsters, and they had committed the crime while under influence.
+Overcome with guilt and being responsible for Lachu's death, Varadhan tells Anthony that he had started a fight with Solomon on the festival and that if he hadn't started it, then Seetha might have been with Lachu.
 The court acquits the accused due to lack of evidence as the police also helps them.